CoroNaut/CDDA-Chunk-mover/README.md

 ## Features to Implement:

 1. Precise control of what is copied for the player transfer
-2. Transfer favotire recipes along with character (uistate.json)
+2. Transfer favorite recipes along with character (uistate.json)